Our History and Dave’s Story

 The Foundation partners with Wendy’s to create a foster care adoption public service announcement, featuring Dave Thomas.

-• Logo of the Dave Thomas Foundation for Adoption, a leading foster care foundation, with the text Forever Families for Children in Foster Care and EST. 1992 on a textured white background with a red stripe.
+• Logo of the Dave Thomas Foundation for Adoption with a stylized figure in a heart, the tagline Forever Families for Children in Foster Care, and EST. 1992 on a red stripe, all on a crumpled white background.

 1992